GEPREP About Contents FAQ Donate

 Why are electric cars bad for the environment?

 Electric automobiles and other electric road vehicles are harmful in a variety of ways.
 One is the pollution that results from generating the increased electricity needed to recharge the batteries.
-Most of this electricity is still generated by burning fossil fuels.
+Much or most of this electricity is still generated by burning fossil fuels.
 Although progress is being made on producing electricity with environmentally friendly energy sources, such as wind and solar, it will be a long time until these alternative sources will be able to fully replace fossil fuels.
 Moreover, the huge growth in electricity demand that would result from the widespread use of electric automobiles would add to the difficulty of and time required for replacing fossil fuels with alternative energy.

 What about particulate pollution?